- Concrete Removal

 On this page, we discuss...
 House demolition Barn demolition Interior demolition Mobile home removal Pool removal Concrete removal Oil tank removal Demolition debris disposal House Demolition

-The concrete demo process is a simple, straightforward process IF you know how to do it right.
+The concrete demo process is a simple, straightforward process if you know how to do it right.
 Breaking up concrete yourself can save you a bunch of money, but it can also be backbreaking work.
 Plus, if you’re hiring a contractor to pour new concrete, handling the demolition yourself might actually wind up costing you more in disposal fees.
-Our concrete removal guide will help you decide which route is best for you—doing it yourself or hiring a contractor.
-Keep reading to learn more.

-Demolishing a driveway involves breaking it up, hauling away the concrete debris, and grading the site.
-The national average cost to demolish a concrete driveway is $1,500, but the price can be as much as $5,000 in some cases.
+Demolishing a driveway involves breaking it up, hauling away the concrete debris and disposing of it properly, and returning the site to grade.
+The national average cost to demolish a concrete driveway is roughly $1,800, but the price can be as much as $5,000 in some cases.